 2000-2004 Master of Economics (UNE) by research and coursework, receiving high distinctions for units in small business management, e-business strategy, organisational change, information systems management and research methods.
 My 50,000 word dissertation, ‘Brochureware and Beyond: Case studies of formation processes and roles in consultant-developed small business web sites’, which used interpretive case studies to examine how effectively small businesses work with consultants to develop an internet strategy, was awarded the grade of High Distinction by two external examiners and won the DH Drummond Memorial Dissertation Prize and the NP Cameron MEc Prize.

-2000 onwards Co-director of Hutchinson Software Pty Ltd, a local IT consultancy with a national client base.
+2000 onwards Co-director and office manager of Hutchinson Software Pty Ltd, an IT consultancy with a national client base.

 1991-1999 I was employed as a Senior Information Technology Officer (HEO 8) at the University of New England.
 During these nine years I filled the following positions: Novell Netware Server administrator (1991-1994), Oracle Database administrator (1992-1999), Project Manager for a major upgrade of the University’s administrative systems (Jan 1996-Oct 1996), and acting Manager of the Information Systems Group (Oct 1996-Oct 1997).